noahehall/theBookOfNoah/0current/appdev/web_performance.md

 #### critical css

-- inline critical CSS for Above The Fold Content for http1
+- inline critical CSS/svgs for Above The Fold Content for http1
   - antipattern in http2, use server-push instead
+    - inlining anything in html when served via http2 protocol is an antipattern
+    - optimize for max networ requests as thats where http2 shines
 - the user senses a perceived decrease in page-load time owing to faster page rendering

 ### javascript techniques